9 Nicknames for Arizona State That Will Surprise You

 The Desert State

-Arizona's capital, Phoenix, is set in the northern section of the Sonoran Desert, so the Arizona fact that Phoenix is the hottest US city is no surprise.
+Phoenix, Arizona's capital, sits in the northern section of the Sonoran Desert, making it the hottest city in the United States—a fact that reinforces the state's Desert State nickname.

 The Grand Canyon State